 The best types of sheets to use when you are experiencing night sweats are a cooling bed sheet made from natural fibers as mentioned above.
 You also may want to consider lower thread counts since high thread count sheets are woven more tightly together, making them less breathable.
 You may also want to shop around for cooling bedsheets made specifically for hot flashes and night sweat symptoms.

 If you simply cannot go without a blanket at night, finding wool or wool blended comforters, quilts, or blankets is going to provide you with the best comfort possible.
-Although we relate wool to winter warmth, what you may not know is that it keeps you warm not through insulation, but due to it’s amazing properties that wicks moisture away from your skin and absorbs it into it’s own fibers.
-This allows you to keep a thin layer of air between you and the blanket, which serves to cool you in the summer, but warm you in the winter.
+Although we relate wool to winter warmth, what you may not know is that it keeps you warm not through insulation, but due to the amazing properties that wick moisture away from your skin and absorbs it into its own fibers.
+This allows you to keep a thin layer of air between you and the blanket, which serves to cool you in the summer but warm you in the winter.
 Wool also hypoallergenic, antibacterial, and deter dust mites.

 There are few best choices you can make surrounding your pillows as well to help keep you cooler.
 Pillow gel mats and pillows infused with cooling gels and made with breathable fibers.
 These are very popular choices to help keep your head and neck cooler each night.
 Since much of your body temperature releases through your head, providing a cooling sensation and breathable materials will better let heat dissipate much easier.

 If you aren’t sure if you want to spend the money on a cooling product, then you could make your own using some simple, over the counter ingredients.
 These don’t work exactly the same way as the technology behind what is used in pillow and pad materials, but it may provide you enough relief to get a better night’s rest.